Background

 Emergency Assistance for Adults (EAA) is a New York State program intended to meet the temporary emergency needs of aged, blind or disabled individuals and couples who have been determined eligible for or are receiving SSI, which if not met would endanger the health, safety or welfare of the SSI individual or couple.

 The amount of the grant is determined on a case-by-case basis and is based on the type of emergency.
 To qualify for an Emergency Assistance to Adults (EAA) grant, a member of household must be eligible for or receiving SSI and meet the criteria of an emergency.
-Households in NYC can apply for an EAA grant at any local Job Center.
+Households in NYC can apply for an EAA grant at any local Benefits Access Center (BAC).
 An eligibility interview will be conducted and the applicant will need to provide documentation to verify his/her eligibility.